-'Highly volatile' NZ volcano prevents body recovery, death toll rises to eight
+New Zealand volcano death toll rises to eight and will continue to climb

 “The consequence of those processes is that the situation remains highly volatile,” he said.

-In the event of another eruption, anybody on the island could be “pummelled to death” by flying rocks or overcome by ash and gases in temperatures exceeding hundreds of degrees celsius, Fournier said.
+In the event of another eruption, anybody on the island could be “pummeled to death” by flying rocks or overcome by ash and gases in temperatures exceeding hundreds of degrees celsius, Fournier said.

 New Zealand Deputy Police Commissioner Mike Clement said the risk of both another eruption and toxic gases were simply too great to expose recovery teams, although the situation was being constantly reviewed.